roniktiwari/Spring-blog-application/README.md

                                          - GET  : https://localhost:8080/api/posts/2  // Return a post whose ID is 2
                                          - POST : https://localhost:8080/api/posts    // create a new post

-8. In REST based Applications 🦖 : The Relationship are often modelled by a sub Resource
+8. In REST based Applications 🦖 : The Relationship are often modelled by a sub Resource :

                                                   -  / posts / {postId} / comments   --- {Return List of Comments for particular post }
                                                   -  /posts / { postId } / comments / {commentId} ------{ Return a particular comment of a post }

-   NOTE :-  USE SUB RESOURCES WHEN CHILD OBJECT DOES NOT EXIST WITHOUT PARENT
-               -- For ex Comments does not exist without post
+                                       NOTE :-  USE SUB RESOURCES WHEN CHILD OBJECT DOES NOT EXIST WITHOUT PARENT -- For ex Comments does not exist without post

-9.

-9.
+9. We will be developing the complete backend of web application in this project

+10. High level requirement